knative/docs/docs/eventing/observability/metrics/eventing-metrics.md

 # Knative Eventing Metrics

 !!! warning

     The metrics below have not been updated to reflect our migration from OpenCensus to OpenTelemetry.
 We are in the process of updating them.

-    These metrics may change we flush out our migration from OpenCensus to OpenTelemetry.
+    These metrics may change as we flush out our migration from OpenCensus to OpenTelemetry.

 Administrators can view metrics for Knative Eventing components.